-The course features four required textbooks that focus on the diverse array of course topics.
+- Textbooks: The course features four required textbooks that focus on the diverse array of course topics.
 Supplemental material for the course will also be provided to enhance understanding via the course Blackboard site.

 “Laboratory Evaluations for Integrative & Functional Medicine”, Bralley, J.A., 2nd Ed.

 “Natural Strategies for Cancer Patients”, Blaylock, R., Twin Streams / Kensington Publishers.

 “Eating Cancer with Nutrition”, Quillin, P., Nutritional Times Press Incorporated.